roman91DE/prompt_engineering/readme.md

 # Prompt Engineering Specialization Course Notes

 Welcome to my notes repository for the Prompt Engineering Specialization Course offered by Vanderbilt University on Coursera.
-This repository is structured into three main courses, each containing directories for key topics covered in the course.

 ## Directory Structure